keisks/disc-sim-esl/README.md

 - There are 689 target verbs extracted from the Lang-8 Corpus, but the DiscSimESL covers 679.
 - It does not include the original Lang-8 and VOA (Voice of America) data due to licensing restrictions.
 - We have checked that the code runs on Linux (Ubuntu 12.04.2 LTS) and Windows 7 (x64).
+- Classifiers for K-best quiz generation are not uploaded due to the data size (=18G).
+If you are interested in, please e-mail me.

 ## Pre-requisites
 The scripts basically run on Python(2.7+).